Stephen G. Brush

-Stephen George Brush (born February 12, 1935) is a historian of science whose career spanned the late twentieth and early twenty-first century.
-His research resulted in hundreds of journal articles and over a dozen books.
+Stephen George Brush (born February 12, 1935) is an American historian of science known particularly for his work on statistical mechanics and geophysics.
+He was a professor at the University of Maryland, College Park from 1968 to 2007.
+His research resulted in hundreds of journal articles and over a dozen books, one book of which, The Kind of Motion We Call Heat, won the 1977 Pfizer Award of the History of Science Society.
+He is a fellow of the American Physical Society (1977) and the American Association for the Advancement of Science (1981).
+He founded the American Physical Society's History of Physics Newsletter and served as president of the History of Science Society 1990–1991.

-Life and career
+Early life and education

-Brush was born in Bangor, Maine, United States, and he studied physics and chemistry at Harvard University, earning a Bachelor of Science in physics at the age of 20 in 1955.
+Brush was born on February 12, 1935 in Bangor, Maine, United States.
+He studied physics and chemistry at Harvard University, earning a Bachelor of Science in physics at the age of 20 in 1955.
 He was selected as a Rhodes Scholar and he earned his Doctor of Philosophy (D.Phil.) in theoretical physics from the University of Oxford in England in 1958.
 He was a National Science Foundation Postdoctoral Fellow at Imperial College London from 1958 to 1959.